ingef/conquery/frontend/README.md

 - simple express.js server for a mock api
 - keycloak server for authentication, local setup using docker-compose

-# Some notable libraries
+# Some notable libraries in use
-- redux-form
 - react-dnd
 - i18next
+- react-hook-form

 ## Setup